kenjisato/lyx.local/README.md

 ```

 If you are asked to do so, check `etc/config` file.
 Since your system and/or application layout are not supported, automatic initialization failed.
 You must properly define variables `Python`, `LyX`, `LyXDir`, and `UserDir`.

+MS Windows users don't need to install Python yourself, though it's very useful.
+LyX's Windows binary is shipped with it.

 ## 2. Modify